Blog

 Amazon also allows bid adjustments for different ad placements like top of search, product page, and more.
 Evaluate performance reports to see if top-of-search results deliver better conversions or if ads in your competitors’ product pages capture more interest.
 Using this data, set up placement modifiers to increase bids for placements with higher conversion rates and lower bids for placements that aren’t driving meaningful sales.

-bid optimization feature
+atom11’s bid optimization feature

-Atom11’s rule-based system allows you to be more precise in campaign management.
+atom11’s rule-based system allows you to be more precise in campaign management.
 It allows you to control ad performance using historical and real-time data.
 The bid automation feature enables granular control over ad spending and performance.

 Improve average order value